-Results: Among patients with sepsis at ICU admission, 85 patients requiring more than 21 days of MV.
+Results: Eighty-five patients required more than 21 days of MV.
 Out of the 85 patients, 52 (61.2%) patients were intubated within 30 to 34.50 days and 33 (38.8%) patients had intubation within 34.51 to 65 days, and categorized as PMV and very prolonged MV groups, respectively.
-According to the adjusted model, two parameters were significantly associated with very prolonged MV which as follows by older age 1.229 (95% CI: 1.002-1.507, P = 0.048) and long hospital LOS 2.996 (95% CI: 1.676-5.356, p < 0.001).
-In addition, no significant survival difference was observed between two groups of study.
+Two parameters were significantly associated with very prolonged MV which are as follows: older age 1.229 (95% CI: 1.002-1.507, P = 0.048) and long hospital stay (LOS) 2.996 (95% CI: 1.676-5.356, P < 0.001).
+No significant survival difference was observed between the two groups of study.
 (33.3% vs. 25%, P = 0.406).

-Conclusion: Our observations showed that the older age and long hospital LOS as pre-ICU stay in patients with positive sepsis at the ICU admission can prolong the duration of intubation.
+Conclusion: Our observations showed that the older age and LOS as pre-ICU stay in patients with positive sepsis at the ICU admission can prolong the duration of intubation.
 In addition, no significant survival difference was observed between patients with PMV and very prolonged MV.